KitWilliams07/School_District_Analysis/README.md

 ### Scores by School Spending, Size and Type

 Below are the Data Frames that reflect the average scores based on School Spending, School Size, and School Type

 ![alt text](https://raw.githubusercontent.com/KitWilliams07/School_District_Analysis/main/Resources/school_spending.png)
 ![alt text](https://raw.githubusercontent.com/KitWilliams07/School_District_Analysis/main/Resources/school_size.png)
 ![alt text](https://raw.githubusercontent.com/KitWilliams07/School_District_Analysis/main/Resources/school_type.png)

+These Data Frames are exactly the same for both analysis, including and excluding the 9th graders' scores.
+This is due to the shear number of students in the district.
+These final statisitcs consider entire schools of students rather than grades.
+As a result, if you exclude a small subset of scores,the overall scores for the whole district will remain virtually unchanged.
+If the Data Frame displayed the values to more decimal places, it would be easier to see a difference.
+However rounding to 1 decimal place makes it impossible to see a difference.

 ## Summary